PattrawutJul/Coding_Interview/README.md

 ***HOW TO TEST API***

 Once you finished the deployment.
-You'll have the link on your localhost ,for exammple http://127.0.0.1:8000/
+You'll have the link on your localhost ,for exammple, http://127.0.0.1:8000/

 then, I need you to add tag to this url with api/is_match so the result is http://127.0.0.1:8000/api/is_match

-then, to test , you have to send 2 parameters to this site by using query parameter ,for example http://127.0.0.1:8000/api/is_match?message=aaa&pattern=bbb (adding '?message=aaa&pattern=bbb')
+then, to test , you have to send 2 parameters to this site by using query parameter ,for example, http://127.0.0.1:8000/api/is_match?message=aaa&pattern=bbb (adding '?message=aaa&pattern=bbb')

 You should have seen the website like this.
 You may try to send 1 parameter or 0 parameter.
 Looks what is happenning!